twinfoundation/api/packages/api-models/docs/reference/interfaces/IBadRequestResponse.md

 # Interface: IBadRequestResponse

-Something went wrong with the request see the error field for more details.
+The server cannot process the request, see the error field for more details.

 ## Properties